Force over Distance: Chapter 52

 “Oh yeah,” Telford said.
 “That was an expression of calm confidence if I’ve ever seen one.”

-Young knelt, swiped a page of the V22 off the floor and looked at it.
-It had two questions on it. one at the top.
-The other in the middle of the page.
+Young knelt, swiped a page of the V22 off the floor and scanned it.
+It had two questions on it, one at the top, the other in the middle of the page.

 What does it mean to “burn the candle at both ends?”